ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/An-Introduction-to-Databinding.md

     }
 }
 ```
-All custom validators implement IValidator.
+All custom validators implement `IValidator`.
 In this example, pattern matching is used to check that the value (in this case a string) contains only digits.
 Otherwise it returns an error status.

 Now modify View by adding the following directly before DATABINDING END: